evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestIndyClusterSetup.md

 Now that the Agents are registered with the Indy cluster, the Agent processes can be started on their respective nodes.
 You will need to `vagrant ssh` into each one of them and start the agent process manually.
+Remember, you will need to do each one in its own separate terminal.
 If you are setting up to run through the getting started guide, bring up a terminal, go into the directory with your `Vagrantfile` script, and execute the following to start up the "Faber College" agent process.